 343 Industries Exploring Microtransactions In Halo The Master Chief Collection

-343 Industries is internally exploring the addition of microtransactions in Halo The Master Chief Collection.
-The previously named “Season Points” – points obtained by completing challenges and leveling up to acquire items – will ultimately be renamed “Spartan Points” in a later update because we’ve moved away from Seasons.
+343 Industries is internally exploring the addition of micro-transactions in Halo The Master Chief Collection.
+The previously named “Season Points” – points obtained by completing challenges and leveling up to acquire items – will ultimately be renamed “Spartan Points” in a later update because the developer has moved away from Seasons.

 The game currently boasts well over 1000+ individual customization items, including armor, attachments, nameplates, weapon and vehicle skins, armor effects, Firefight voices, and more, thanks to MCC’s sustained support throughout the years.